jross365/Get-ExtendedAttributes/.github/README.md

 **Note**: *-Clean* is an alias of *-OmitEmptyFields*.

-This operation can take a lot of time, depending on how many files reside in the dataset.
+This operation can take a lot of time, depending on how many files and specifie attributes reside in the dataset.

 As with attribute lookups, the Helper File also reduces the number of possible empty fields.
 For this reason, it is *strongly* recommended that a Helper File be used when using *-OmitEmptyFields*.